WHEN IS THE BEST TIME TO CLIMB MT KILIMANJARO?

 January-March is generally colder than June-October and there is a higher probability of encountering snow on the summit.
 For some this might be a negative, but the benefits of a January-March trek is that the slopes are often quieter at this time of the year.

 The June-October climbing season coincides with the summer holidays in Europe and North America and hence certain routes are often quite busy.

-March, April and November are the wettest months on Kilimanjaro and theoretically not ideal for climbing.
+March, April and November are the wettest months in the Tanzania and theoretically not ideal for climbing.

-However, since the mountain creates its own weather and conditions can change rapidly, regardless of the season, you should be properly prepared for all conditions, no matter which time of the year you choose to climb.
+However, the mountain creates its own weather and conditions can change rapidly.
+Therefore, regardless of the season, you will be properly prepared for all conditions, no matter which time of the year you choose to climb.